Do I need to obtain a Visa before I travel?

 Can I arrange my own flights?

 On many of the holidays you can meet us at the overseas airport (for a flight trip) or at the destination itself.
 For winter holidays, this will be shown as a separate option in the Dates and Prices section and the cost of the optional airport transfer will be given.
 The trip code will usually contain an 'X' to indicate own travel.
-For summer holidays, if the own travel option is not shown, please contact us and we can let you know the discount (if applicable).
-If your arrival /departure coincide with the group you are welcome to join the transfer to/from the accommodation, otherwise you would need to make your own way.
+For summer holidays, it will be shown as a discount from the basic cost of the trip (click 'View/Book' next to the relevant dates to see the discount).
+During the booking process you will see the cost for the optional airport transfer.
 If you wish to meet at the airport we would suggest booking a flight that arrives at least 2 hours before the group flight to allow for any delays.

 Can I use my Oak Hall flights to get frequent flyer points?

 Generally airlines do not allow us to submit frequent flyer numbers in advance for group bookings but you can normally add them by asking at the airport or by contacting the airline's reward programme after travelling (e.g. BA Executive club).